Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling

-\textit{Discussion}--- We introduced a non-perturbative and computationally efficient mapped Hamiltonian representation for simulating cavity-coupled quantum systems.
+\textit{Discussion}--- We introduced a non-perturbative and computationally efficient mapped Hamiltonian representation for simulating the structure, equilibrium behavior and relaxation dynamics of cavity-coupled quantum systems.
 The approach favorably converges in both resonant and off resonant regimes, and at all coupling strength.
 The technique combines a polaron-like transformation with a truncation of the cavity to $M$ levels.
-The resulting closed-form cavity-dressed Hamiltonians provide insights into light–matter hybrid effects.
+The resulting {\it closed-form} cavity-dressed Hamiltonians provide insights into light–matter hybrid effects.
 We tested the framework on the quantum Rabi impurity model and the Dicke–Heisenberg lattice model.
-Notably, the CDH captured essential features of the phase diagram of the Dicke–Heisenberg model with a low-degree truncation, offering a substantial computational advantage over conventional tools.
-The method can be applied to multimode cavities, including cases where modes couple to the system through distinct, noncommuting system operators \cite{SM,garwola2024open,Garwola25}, as well as to leaky cavities \cite{SM}.
-Since phenomena like superradiance involve highly excited cavity states, we do not compute cavity observables here; extending the CDH framework to capture matter–light correlations and collective effects is an interesting future direction.
-Future work will apply the CDH formalism to dynamical and steady-state problems in chemistry and materials science, enabling control of reaction dynamics and transport under ultrastrong coupling with improved efficiency and insight.
+The CDH captures essential features of the phase diagram of the Dicke–Heisenberg model with a low-degree truncation, offering a substantial computational advantage over conventional tools.
+The method can be applied to multimode cavities, including cases where modes couple to the system through distinct, noncommuting system operators \cite{SM,garwola2024open,Garwola25}.
+The CDH can be integrated with other open system formalisms to efficiently describe relaxation dynamics of strongly coupled hybrid light-matter systems, from the weak to the ultrastrong dissipative regimes.

 \textit{Acknowledgements}--- We acknowledge useful discussions with Brett Min and Zachary Giles.
 JG is supported through the Ontario Graduate Scholarship, the Lachlan Gilchrist Fellowship, and the research project: ``Quantum Software Consortium: Exploring Distributed Quantum Solutions for Canada" (QSC).
 QSC is financed under the National Sciences and Engineering Research Council of Canada (NSERC) Alliance Consortia Quantum Grants \#ALLRP587590-23.
 D.S. acknowledges the NSERC Discovery Grant.